 How a Tankless Water Heater Works

-- When the need for hot water arises by turning on a shower, washing machine, dishwasher or faucet, cold water flows into the on-demand water heater from the inlet pipe found at the bottom of the unit.
+- When the need for hot water arises — by turning on a shower, washing machine, dishwasher or any other faucet — cold water flows into the on-demand water heater.
+The water comes from the inlet pipe found at the bottom of the unit.

-- A flame is ignited and heats the two heat exchangers (devices that transfers heat from one source to another.)
+- A flame is immediately ignited and heats the two heat exchangers.
+These are devices that transfer heat from one source to another.

 - Water is preheated as it passes through a stainless steel heat exchanger, capturing any extra heat (or latent heat) before it escapes into the vent system.

-- Water continues to be heated as it passes through the heat exchanger, and exits from the hot water outlet pipe to travel through the pipes of the home to the water fixture where hot water is needed.
+- Water continues to be heated as it passes through the heat exchanger, and exits from the hot water outlet pipe.
+Hot water then travels through the pipes of the home to the water fixture where it is needed.

-The average lifespan of a normal storage tank water heater is around 8 to 12 years compared to tankless heaters which can last up to 20 years!
-Opting for a longer-lasting tankless model can save a homeowner from needing a replacement every 10 years.
+The average lifespan of a normal storage-tank water heater is approximately 8 to 12 years.
+Tankless water heats can last up to 20 years.
+Opting for a longer-lasting tankless model can save a homeowner from the cost of a replacement every 10-12 years.